 Sessions are typically scheduled to occur one time per week at the same time and day if possible.
-Patient's therapist may suggest a different amount of therapy depending on the nature and severity of patient's concerns.
-Patient's consistent attendance greatly contributes to a successful outcome.
-In order to cancel or reschedule an appointment, Representative is expected to notify patient's therapist at least 48 hours in advance of patient's appointment.
-If you do not provide patient's therapist with at least 48 hours' notice in advance, Representative is responsible for payment for the missed session.
+Your therapist may suggest a different amount of therapy depending on the nature and severity of your concerns.
+Your consistent attendance greatly contributes to a successful outcome.
+In order to cancel or reschedule an appointment, you are expected to notify your therapist at least 48 hours in advance of your appointment.
+If you do not provide your therapist with at least 48 hours' notice in advance, you are responsible for payment for the missed session.
 Please understand that your insurance company will not pay for missed or cancelled sessions.

-Cancellation notice should be left on Therapist's voice mail at 740-580-2144.
+Cancellation notice should be left on Therapist's voice mail at (408) 641-1431.